Urinary incontinence and overactive bladder

 • Wear absorbent briefs when necessary to avoid soiling clothing.

-• Lose weight to increase your mobility and reduce pressure on your bladder.
+• Consider weight loss, if needed, to increase your mobility and reduce pressure on your bladder.

 • Limit fluids before bedtime.